MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reports-troubleshooting.md

 When looking at the AL stacktrace from a report error message, it might not be obvious in which of these components the error was triggered.
 This is especially true for code failing in event subscribers on report events.

 The most effective way to troubleshoot report errors is to enable telemetry.
+Report telemetry has information not available in the AL stacktrace, namely the [!INCLUDE[prod_short](includes/prod_short.md)] server exception that triggered the error.

 In the paragraphs below, you can read more about report error telemetry and how to use that to identify the cause and possible solutions/mitigations for report errors.

 ## Reporting telemetry